baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ENTRYPOINT ["./SampleApi"]
 ```

-The executed application currently occupies a relatively light footprint of approximately **47MB**.
-It has been rigorously tested to ensure optimal performance with no encountered issues.
-The compact size ensures smooth operation even on low-specification platforms.
+Good news!
+Our application is impressively lean and only uses about **47MB**.
+That's pretty light, right?
+So, we can count on it to run smoothly even on low-specs environments.

 Nonetheless, it is prudently advisable to subject your application to a comprehensive compatibility test with the Alpine image,
 ensuring seamless real-world performance without compromising on any usage scenarios.

 ### Docker Image without root user.

-In a production environment, it is prudent to restrict the utilization of root user privileges for the majority of applications.
+In a production environment, it is recommended to restrict the utilization of root user privileges for the majority of applications.
-In the event that your application doesn't necessitate elevated permissions,
-you are advised to instantiate a non-root user during the Docker build process.
+In the event that your application doesn't necessitate elevated permissions, you are advised to instantiate a non-root user during the Docker build process.

-I would like to bring up this practice to enhance the security of your image
+I'd like to share a quick best practice tip with you to boost the security level of your images.
+Keep in mind, this might not necessarily decrease the image size, but it's an essential step nonetheless.

-even this would not result in a reduction of the image size.
+Implementing this practice could potentially prevent any flags by our InfoSec's security scanning system during the vetting process for Production deployment.
+It's always better to be safe and secure as we progress!

 ```ps
 FROM mcr.microsoft.com/dotnet/runtime-deps:7.0-alpine AS base